MaxMartinsen/Workflow_CA/README.md

 By leveraging these automated workflows, we ensure a robust and reliable codebase, streamline our development process, and deliver a better experience to our end-users.

 ---

+## Configuring Jest

+Jest is a delightful JavaScript testing framework that focuses on simplicity.
+It works out of the box and is easily configurable to meet your project’s requirements.

+## Configuring Cypress

+Cypress provides a fast, easy, and reliable way to test anything that runs in a browser.
+It’s a complete end-to-end testing framework.

+---